Monotonicity of positive solutions to semilinear elliptic equations with mixed boundary conditions in triangles: Introduction

-In the study of differential equations, it is frequently of interest to know whether solutions have symmetry or perhaps monotonicity in some direction.
-The research of monotonicity properties of the solutions is an important task that sometimes appears in many applications such as blow-up analysis, a-priori estimates and also in the proof of Liouville type theorems.
-These qualitative properties have been studied by many authors starting with the fundamental work of Alexandroff \cite{Ale62}, who introduced the moving plane method, and also by Serrin \cite{Ser71}.
-The method of moving planes was developed by Gidas, Ni and Nirenberg \cite{GNN79, GNN81} to obtain a celebrated monotonicity and symmetry result in bounded or unbounded domains -- in case the solutions are positive and vanish on the boundary or at infinity.
-This method was revisited in the influential paper \cite{BN88, BN90, BN91} of Berestycki and Nirenberg.
-In \cite{BN91}, they generalized the method of moving planes and introduced the sliding method to prove the symmetry and monotonicity by a version of the maximum principle in domains of small volume.
-Qualitative properties of positive solutions were studied in a series of papers due to Berestycki, Caffarelli and Nirenberg \cite{BCN93, BCN96, BCN97a, BCN97b}.
-After that, the symmetry and monotonicity of solutions have attracted widely attention in the academic community, see \cite{CGS89, CL91, LZ95, FSV08, CEG16, GM18, Far20, DF22} and the references therein.
+In the study of differential equations, a fundamental question is whether positive solutions have symmetry or perhaps monotonicity in some direction.
+Investigating such qualitative properties plays a crucial role in various aspects of analysis, such as blow-up analysis, a priori estimates, and Liouville-type theorems.
+One of the most powerful and widely used techniques for studying these properties is the \emph{method of moving planes}.
+This method was originally introduced by Alexandrov \cite{Ale56} in his seminal work on surfaces with constant mean curvature, and was subsequently adapted by Serrin \cite{Ser71} to establish symmetry results for overdetermined boundary value problems.
+Substantial progress was later made by Gidas, Ni, and Nirenberg \cite{GNN79, GNN81}, who refined the method to obtain celebrated symmetry and monotonicity results for positive solutions in bounded and unbounded domains, particularly when such solutions vanish on the boundary or decay at infinity.
+Building on these foundational contributions, Berestycki and Nirenberg further developed and extended the method in a series of influential works \cite{BN88, BN90, BN91}.
+In particular, in \cite{BN91}, they not only generalized the moving plane method but also introduced the \emph{sliding method}, which leverages a sharp version of the maximum principle in domains of small measure to derive symmetry and monotonicity results.
+This line of research was subsequently advanced by Berestycki, Caffarelli, and Nirenberg, who carried out a series of groundbreaking studies on the qualitative behavior of positive solutions \cite{BCN93, BCN96, BCN97a, BCN97b}.
+Since then, the symmetry and monotonicity of solutions have remained a central theme in the field, continuing to attract substantial attention in the literature (see, e.g., \cite{CGS89, CL91, LZ95, FSV08, CEG16, GM18, Far20, DF22} and the references therein).